2BAB/Polyfill/README.md

 As its name suggests, the lib is a **middle-ware** between **AGP** (Android Gradle Plugin) and **3rd Gradle Plugin** based on AGP context.
 For example, the [ScratchPaper](https://github.com/2BAB/ScratchPaper) is a plugin to add an overlay to your app icons which based on AGP, it consumes:

 1. SDK Locations / BuildToolInfo instance (to run aapt2 commands)
-2. All input resource directories (to query app icons)
+2. All input resource directories (to query the source of launcher icons)
 3. Merged AndroidManifest.xml (to get the resolved icon name)

 By the time I created ScratchPaper, AGP does not provide any public API for above 3 items.
 In 2018, I started to consider if we can make a Polyfill layer for 3rd Android Gradle Plugin developers, and finally released the first version in 2020 as you can see here.
 The name "Polyfill" comes from the FrontEnd tech-stack, which makes the JS code compatible with old/odd browser APIs.

 Since AGP 7.0.0, the AGP team provides a new public API set called **"Variant/Artifact API"**.
 You can check all latest AGP exported Artifacts here: [SingleArtifact](https://developer.android.com/reference/tools/gradle-api/current/com/android/build/api/artifact/SingleArtifact), [MultipleArtifact](https://developer.android.com/reference/tools/gradle-api/current/com/android/build/api/artifact/MultipleArtifact) (On "Known Direct Subclasses" section).
-At this early stage AGP only provides less than 10 artifacts' API, for exmaple only item 3 is provided by the new [Artifacts](https://developer.android.com/studio/build/extend-agp) API in public.
-For rest two items you may need to handle(hack) by yourself.
-.to fulfill thoes requirements that are not satisfied by new Artifacts so far, probably we can:
+At this early stage AGP only provides less than 10 artifacts' API, **AGP released 2-3 minor versions per year, developers need to stay tuned for new Artifacts releasing.** Back to the example, only item 3 is provided by the new Artifacts API in public.
+For rest two items you may need to handle(hack) by yourself. to fulfill thoes requirements that are not satisfied by new Artifacts so far, probably we can:

-1. Raise requests to corresponding issue tracker thread of [AGP](https://issuetracker.google.com/issues?q=componentid:192709), **AGP released 2-3 minor versions per year, developers need to stay tuned for new Artifacts releasing.**
+1. Raise requests to corresponding issue tracker thread of [AGP](https://issuetracker.google.com/issues?q=componentid:192709).
-2. In the mean time, create a similar data pipeline to populate our hooks as a temporary workaround.
+2. In the meantime, create a similar data pipeline to populate our hooks as what `artifacts.use()/get()/getAll()` looks like, it's a temporary workaround and easy to migrate to official Artifacts API once available.

 That's the reason why I created Polyfill and wish one day we can 100% migrate to Artifacts API.
 Find more Variant/Artifact API news from links below: